 With this scalp on my belt I moved into the major leagues in late 1982: a full-time tenure track faculty position at Texas A&M University's College of Veterinary Medicine.
 However, I fled the Lone Star State in April 1987 to take up a position at the Virginia/Maryland Regional College of Veterinary Medicine.

-In 2006, Virginia tech entered into a collaborative agreement with the Carilion Health Care system to open a brand new medical school.
+In 2006, Virginia Tech entered into a collaborative agreement with the Carilion Health Care system to open the brand new Virginia Tech/Carilion School of Medicine.
 I was interested in this because it was to be a "problem based learning" school with small classes and lots of faculty/student interaction.
-I had no experience with PBL and wanted to try it out, and I ended up as Founding Faculty in the Virginia Tech/Carilion School of Medicine.
-I had the responsibility of developing their histology curriculum, and for establishing their Virtual Microscopy teaching program.
+I had no experience with PBL and wanted to try it out, and I ended up as a Founding Faculty member with responsibility for developing their histology curriculum and establishing their Virtual Microscopy teaching program.
 I also spent four years on the VTCSOM Admissions Committee.
-I left the VMRCVM in December of 2015, but am still on the faculty at the VTCSOM as an Associate Professor of Basic Sciences.
+I left the VMRCVM in December of 2015, remaining on the faculty of the VTCSOM as an Associate Professor of Basic Sciences until all of the classes I taught there had graduated.

-My principal responsibility at all these institutions has been teaching in the first-year programs for DVM and MD students.
-In fact I have been teaching histology since the mid 1970's, when I was in graduate school: I was Dr Chapman's Teaching Assistant for four years.
+My principal responsibility at all these institutions was teaching in the first-year programs for DVM and MD students.
+In fact I've been teaching histology since the mid 1970's, when I was in graduate school: I was Dr Chapman's Teaching Assistant for four years.

 I was the Director of the VMRCVM's Morphology Research Laboratory for 28 years and still have a strong interest in the technical aspects of microscopy.